dynostore/D-rex/README.md

-# Reproducibility repository for the paper "D-Rex: Adaptive Erasure Coding for Efficient Data Storage on Wide-Area Heterogeneous Storage Systems"
+# Reproducibility repository for the paper "D-Rex: Heterogeneity-Aware Reliability Framework and Adaptive Algorithms for Distributed Storage"

 This repository provides the source code, input data, and simulation necessary to reproduce the results presented in the D-Rex paper.
 You can regenerate the figures and tables from the paper using the provided simulation and plotting scripts.